Analytically parameterized solutions for robust quantum control using smooth pulses: Analytical solutions to the robustness conditions

-Before going into the robustness conditions, though, we note that the condition $\Phi(0)=0$ simply corresponds to a vanishing integration constant in Eq.~\ref{eq:R}.
-However, the condition $\Phi'(0) = 0$ requires special care: since the denominator vanishes in the limit $\chi \to 0$ (and possibly at other points, depending on the choice for $\alpha(\chi)$), we impose $\sin(\alpha(\chi)) =0$ at these points to avoid any singularities.
+Before going into the robustness conditions, though, we note that the condition $\Phi(0)=0$ (from the initial condition $U(0)=\openone$) simply corresponds to a vanishing integration constant in Eq.~\eqref{eq:R}.
+However, the condition $\Phi'(0) = 0$ (also from $U(0)=\openone$) requires special care: since the denominator vanishes in the limit $\chi \to 0$ (and possibly at other points, depending on the choice for $\alpha(\chi)$), we impose $\sin(\alpha(\chi)) =0$ at these points to avoid any singularities.
 This is a stronger condition than requiring that the strength of the control pulse $|\Omega(\chi)|$ remains finite, but leads to a simpler set of constraints.